-First, the concentrate brine was processed in order to recover Mg^{2+} as $Mg(OH)2$ by adding an alkaline solution such as a NaOH-solution.
-The recovery of Mg^{2+} was carried out by mixing the brine with the 0.5 mol/l NaOH solution until the pH reached the value of 10.5.
+First, the concentrate brine was processed in order to recover Mg2+ as Mg(OH)2 by adding an alkaline solution i.e. NaOH-solution.
+The recovery of Mg2+ was carried out by mixing the brine with the 0.5 mol/L NaOH solution until the pH reached the value of 10.5.
 After precipitation, the produced slurry was sent to tank one of the settling tanks to enable the settling of the crystals.
 The sedimentation process ranged between 12-16 hours.
-After crystal sedimentation, the clarified brine was sent back to the reactor for the recovery of Ca^{2+} as $Ca(OH)2$ while the concentrate slurry of $Mg(OH)2$ was sent to a storage tank for filtration.
-The $Ca(OH)2$ precipitation followed the same procedures explained, but using a higher concentration NaOH solution for the Mg^{2+} precipitation.
+After crystal sedimentation, the clarified brine was sent back to the reactor for the recovery of Ca2+ as Ca(OH)2 while the concentrate slurry of Mg(OH)2 was sent to a storage tank for filtration.
+The Ca(OH)2 precipitation followed the same procedures explained, but using a higher concentration NaOH solution for the Mg2+ precipitation.
 However, a higher pH value was required.
 In this case, a pH value equal to 13 or higher was maintained for the process.
 The produced slurry was collected in another settling tank.
 The clarified solution was sent to a buffer tank for neutralization while the concentrate slurry was sent to a storage tank for filtration.

-At the end of each test, the MF-PFR was cleaned using 10M hydrochloric acid (HCl) in order to remove the scaling of $Mg(OH)2$ or $Ca(OH)2$.
+At the end of each test, the MF-PFR was cleaned using 10 M hydrochloric acid (HCl) in order to remove the scaling of $Mg(OH)2$ or $Ca(OH)2$.
 The crystallizer was then flushed using tap water.
-During the majority of the testing period, the responsibility of operation and maintenance was under UNIPA staff consisting of 1 or 2 PhD students, during a long period at Plant One.
-Only a few weeks of operation (8 January - 9 February 2020) were attended by a Plant One operator.
+During the majority of the testing period, the responsibility of operation and maintenance was under UNIPA staff consisting of 1 or 2 PhD students.
+Only a few weeks of operation (8 January - 9 February 2020) were attended by the lead operator.

 The main operational challenges encountered during the testing were related to the variability of brine composition.
-This was caused mainly by two causes acting together: (i) the natural variability of the feed brine to the NF unit (as large volumes of brines were sampled from EIW plant in different times and stored at Plant One for testing); (ii) stratification of brines stored in tanks for days, which generated a difference in composition from the top to the bottom of the tank.
-In both cases, the variable concentration of Mg2+ and Ca2+ ions in the brine led to the necessity to modify the actual flow rates of feed and alkaline solution in the MF-PFR in order to maintain the optimal for precipitation stoichiometric ratio between the reactants, which caused some issues in the control system that were fixed by the intervention of operators.
+This was caused mainly by two causes acting together: (i) the natural variability of the feed brine to the NF unit (as large volumes of brines were sampled from EIW plant in different times and stored for testing); (ii) stratification of brines stored in tanks for days, which generated a difference in composition from the top to the bottom of the tank.
+In both cases, the variable concentration of Mg2+ and Ca2+ ions in the brine led to the necessity to modify the actual flow rates of feed and alkaline solution in the MF-PFR in order to maintain the optimal condition for precipitation, i.e. optimal stoichiometric ratio between the reactants.
+This caused some issues in the control system that were fixed by the intervention of operators.
 This highlighted the necessity of developing a more robust control system, able to act also in the presence of large variations in the composition of feed brine.
 Another operational issue was encountered with the co-precipitation of CaCO3 with Mg(OH)2, which compromised the purity of precipitated product in some tests.

 The MED evaporator was a 2-stage forward-feed evaporator with a capacity of 2 m3/day.
-The unit was designed to work 20 h/d but at Plant One the average operational hours ranged from 3 to 5 h/d due to the brine characteristics and energy consumption.
-The trial week showed that 3 operational hours with different inlet volumes provide the necessary results for achieving the Grand Agreement goals.
+The unit was designed to work 20 h/d but during Site 01 research the average operational hours ranged from 3 to 5 h/d due to the brine characteristics and energy consumption.
+The trial week showed that 3 operational hours with different inlet volumes provided the necessary results for achieving the Grand Agreement goals.